 We are proud to announce that for the year 2019/20, we trained 442 beneficiaries in the Wholesale and Retail program.
 More than 65% of SayPro placement rate is from this program.

 SayPro has managed to supply a computer program for 115 beneficiaries in PC Basics, MS Word, Outlook, Excel, and Outlook.
 Our computer course is aimed at building knowledge and skills required by SayPro Youth in End User Computing.
 It is intended to empower youth to acquire knowledge, skills, attitudes, and values required to operate confidently in the End User Computing environment and to respond to the challenges of the economic climate.

-Our Computer program is structured in a manner that responds to requirements by employers when young people are seeking jobs.
+Our Computer program is structured in a manner that its response to requirements by employers when young people are seeking jobs.
 Many of SayPro beneficiaries can find jobs upon completing the program.

-Eight out of 10 youth that visit SayPro centers daily, select computer training
+Eight out of 10 youth that visits SayPro centres daily, select computer training